 The capital of Thailand is an overwhelming travel destination.
-Bangkok is busy, intense and amazing.
-To get around you will need to use a taxi, public transportation and the famous Tuk Tuk.
-The tri-wheeled motorised vehicle is not only a mode of transportation but actually one of Bangkok’s attractions.
+Bangkok is busy, intense, and amazing.
+To get around you will need to use a taxi, public transportation, and the famous Tuk Tuk.
+The tri-wheeled motorized vehicle is not only a mode of transportation but actually one of Bangkok’s attractions.
 But the fact is that not all Tuk Tuk drivers are nice, and some of them are responsible for putting tourists in a lot of trouble.

 Most of the temples in Bangkok are open all year long; they will be closed only for major holidays that you will know when visiting the city.
-What the driver does it to take you to an unknown area, stop by a tailor or jewellery shop where you will be threatened to buy stuff that you don’t want.
+What the driver does is take you to an unknown area, stop by a tailor or jewelry shop where you will be threatened to buy stuff that you don’t want.
 Sometimes the driver will leave you there, in the middle of nowhere.
-They do that because the shops pay them to bring tourists to this traps.
+They do that because the shops pay them to bring tourists to these traps.

-We travelled and lived in Bangkok for months; I love that city.
-So my recommendation for anyone that is traveling to Bangkok is to always double check the information.
+We traveled and lived in Bangkok for months; I love that city.
+So my recommendation for anyone that is traveling to Bangkok is to always double-check the information.
 If the offer is too good to be true, or if someone is trying to change your itinerary think twice.
-For taxis, I suggest you use Uber or Grab Taxi, an app where you can book a taxi from your phone, so you don’t need to explain the driver where you want to go, plus you will be charged for the correct amount shown on the taximeter.
+For taxis, I suggest you use Uber or Grab Taxi, an app where you can book a taxi from your phone, so you don’t need to explain to the driver where you want to go, plus you will be charged for the correct amount shown on the taximeter.

 Natalie Deduck is a journalist, travel blogger and addict to coffee.
 On April 2014, Nat and her husband left Brasil to become full-time travelers and never looked back.
 They are the adventurous couple behind Love and Road a travel blog that is all about their passion traveling on affordable luxury style and exploring new destinations.
 Sharing moments and inspiring people to travel more and better.
 You can follow them on Facebook and Twitter.